Code-Master96/Roll_20_Macro_Table_Tool/README.md

 Please perform a google search on how to compile a .cpp file.
-Install a compiler and use it to create a .exe file. run that file in a command line environment.
+Install a compiler and use it to create a .exe file.
+Run that file in a command line environment.